 Marcello Pericoli has been working as a senior economist in the International Division of the Research Department at Bank of Italy since 1997.
 During 1996 and 1997 he worked in London as a market economist and fixed income analyst in the UK subsidiary of the most large Italian private bank.
 He received his undergraduate degree from the University of Rome, his M.A. from the University of Pennsylvania and his Ph.D. from the University of Rome.
-In the academic year 2002-03 he visited the Bendheim Center for Finance.
+During the academic year 2002-03, he visited the Bendheim Center for Finance.
 His research focuses on economics and applied financial econometrics with the aim of drawing policy implications.

 His research interests center on the information content of asset prices.
-He developed a nonparametric methodology to estimate the probability density function implied in short term interest rate futures options in order to assess the market forecasting power on interest rate changes just before central bank periodic meetings.
-In contrast to existing studies he evaluates the time series of these functions and presents some event studies.
-His work draws on the seminal contribution of Professor Yacine Aït-Sahalia on this topic.

-In other work joint with Professor Giancarlo Corsetti of University of Rome III and European University Institute and Massimo Sbracia of Bank of Italy, he developed a new set of test for detecting structural breaks across stock markets in order to identify episodes of "flight to quality" as well as excessive co-movements of stock returns.
+He developed a non-parametric methodology to estimate the probability density function implied in short term interest rate futures options in order to assess the market forecasting power on interest rate changes just before central bank periodic meetings.
+He evaluates the time series of these functions and presents some event studies.
+In other work joint with Professor Giancarlo Corsetti of the University of Rome III and European University Institute and Massimo Sbracia of the Bank of Italy, he developed a new set of test for detecting structural breaks across stock markets in order to identify episodes of "flight to quality" as well as excessive comovements of stock returns.
 Their single factor model presents an analysis of the correlation coefficient with a correction aimed at ruling out the bias due to the change in volatility of the common factor.